catapillie/mer-proto/README.md

 In addition, there also is a concatenation binary operation between tuples are arrays, written `++`, and appends the right operand onto the left operand.
 * For [tuples](#tuples), the type of the operands can be completely different, because the resulting type is just the tuple containing all the values from the first tuple followed by the values of the second tuple.
-* For [arrays](#arrays), the two operands must be arrays of the same type, but not necessarily of the same size: the resulting type is an array on the same type, whose size is the sum of the sizes of the operands.
+* For [arrays](#arrays), the two operands must be arrays of the same type, but not necessarily of the same size: the resulting type is an array on the same inner type, with a size equal to the sum of the sizes of the operands.

 | kind | left operand type | right operand type | resulting type |
 |------|--------------|---------------|----------------|